linode/docs/docs/web-servers/nginx/enable-tls-on-nginx-for-https-connections.md

             ├── example2.com.crt
             └── example2.com.key

-2. Configure the `http { }` block of your `nginx.conf` as shown [above](/docs/web-servers/nginx/enable-tls-on-nginx-for-https-connections/#configure-your-http-block), but **without the certificate and key locations**.
+2. Configure the `http` block of your `nginx.conf` as shown [above](/docs/web-servers/nginx/enable-tls-on-nginx-for-https-connections/#configure-your-http-block), but **without the certificate and key locations**.
 Those will instead go in the individual site's `server { }` block since the locations are different for each site.
 The result should be:

     {{< file-excerpt "/etc/nginx/nginx.conf" nginx >}}